kai-niemi/pestcontrol/README.md

   - https://www.haproxy.org/
 - You can use the following cluster types:
   - Local - one machine/instance for all nodes (laptop typically).
-  - Remote- A network environment with one machine/instance per node.
+  - Remote - A network environment with one machine/instance per node.
 For this type, Pest Control must be running on each node acting as an agent for a control plane instance.
   - Cloud - An existing CockroachDB Cloud cluster.
-For this type, you can only use the disruption API through shell commands.

-Notice that Pest Control does not interact with any public cloud APIs for cluster provisioning and deployment.
-It's either local, your own pre-configured network or CockroachDB Cloud.
+Pest Control does not interact with any public cloud APIs for cluster VM provisioning.

 ## Install the JDK